flashokillerify/TeleGram-scraper-v2.0/Readme.md

 Step 2.Now open api.csv file in nano api.csv and Enter the api id & hash for those numbers

-Step 3.
-Open Config.ini file in nano Config.ini and Enter the main_Phone Number (choose any one from phone.csv)
+Step 3.  nano Config.ini and Enter the main_Phone Number or (choose any from phone.csv)
         also enter the target Group username in "from_channel" and put your group username in "to_channel"